 If you are purchasing a used container to use for storage, it may have some dents on the roof.
 As a container travels around the world they are stacked on top of each other, which does lead to the odd dent.
 This is important when it comes to the roof, as it can lead to rainwater collecting in spots if the dent is not repaired.
 Once you have positioned your container you should repair any dents and treat with a marine grade paint that is designed to prevent rust.

 Shipping container locks and doors are designed to be heavy duty, but it is important to pay close attention to their functioning.
 By carrying out regular maintenance to hinges, seals and locks you will find that the locks and doors will last in excess of 20 years.
 If any dust or rust starts to build up, clean it and apply industrial grade lubricants as soon as possible.

 Many of our customers purchase containers to use for storage units, which they later modify.
 It is common to add additional sections, windows and doors but, these extra joints are more susceptible to dust build up and rust.
 Try to keep the container joints as clean as possible to reduce dust build up, as this will also reduce the potential rust build up.

-We are one of the leading providers of steel storage units in London.
+We are one of the leading providers of steel container units and site cabins in London.
 If you have any questions about preserving the life of a container, or would like more information about the storage units we have available, please contact us.